Thirteenth Amendment to the United States Constitution: Passage by Congress

 In mid-January 1865, Speaker of the House Schuyler Colfax estimated the amendment to be five votes short of passage.
 Ashley postponed the vote.
 At this point, Lincoln intensified his push for the amendment, making direct emotional appeals to particular members of Congress.
 On January 31, 1865, the House called another vote on the amendment, with neither side being certain of the outcome.
 With a total of 183 House members (one seat was vacant after Reuben Fenton was elected governor), 122 would have to vote "aye" to secure passage of the resolution; however, eight Democrats abstained, reducing the number to 117.
 Every Republican (84), Independent Republican (2), and Unconditional Unionist (16) supported the measure, as well as fourteen Democrats, almost all of them lame ducks, and three Unionists.
 The amendment finally passed by a vote of 119 to 56, narrowly reaching the required two-thirds majority.
 The House exploded into celebration, with some members openly weeping.
 Black onlookers, who had only been allowed to attend Congressional sessions since the previous year, cheered from the galleries.

 While the Constitution does not provide the President any formal role in the amendment process, the joint resolution was sent to Lincoln for his signature.
 Under the usual signatures of the Speaker of the House and the President of the Senate, President Lincoln wrote the word "Approved" and added his signature to the joint resolution on February 1, 1865.
 On February 7, Congress passed a resolution affirming that the Presidential signature was unnecessary.
-The Thirteenth Amendment is the only ratified amendment signed by a President, although James Buchanan had signed the Corwin Amendment that the 36th Congress had adopted and sent to the states in March 1861.
+The Thirteenth Amendment was the first of two ratified amendments to be signed by a President, the second being the Twenty-Sixth Amendment, the certification of which was signed by Richard Nixon on the 5th of July 1971 and with three 18-year-olds signing on as his witnesses, although James Buchanan had signed the Corwin Amendment that the 36th Congress had adopted and sent to the states in March 1861.